 For any reason deemed sufficient by the Board of Directors, whether occasioned by absence or otherwise, the Board may delegate all or any of the powers and duties of any officer to any other officer or director, but no officer or director shall execute, acknowledge or verify any instrument in more than one capacity.

 4.12 Committees: The Cooperative shall have an executive committee composed of the officers of the Cooperative, which committee shall have and exercise the authority of the Board of Directors in the management of the business of the Cooperative between meetings of the Board.

-The Board may establish such other committees, as it believes advisable.
+The Board may establish such other committees, by a majority of directors, as it believes advisable.
 These committees may include, but are not limited to, the following: Planning & Finance; Membership and Nominations; and Education.
 The president shall appoint the Chairperson of each committee.
 All committees shall be under the control, direction and supervision of the Board.

 4.13 Indemnification.
 The Cooperative may indemnify and reimburse each present, past and future Director for any claim or liability (including expenses and attorneys’ fees actually and reasonably incurred in connection therewith) to which such person may become subject by reason of being a Director, to the full extent allowed by law, except to the extent the Director acted in bad faith.

 4.14 Authorization of Contracts: The Board of Directors may authorize any officer or officers, agent or agents of the Cooperative, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Cooperative, and such authority may be general or confined to specific instances.